artegen/JS-bp/readme.md

 * Axel Rauschmayer
 * Andrea Giammarchi

-You can follow them using [this Twitter list](https://twitter.com/sergbuzko/lists/js-know-the-parts)
+You can follow them [by this Twitter list](https://twitter.com/sergbuzko/lists/js-know-the-parts)